w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Returns the account Balance for the specified `owner`.", "",
+    "Returns the account balance for the specified `owner`.", "",
-    " Returns `0` if the account is non-existent."
+    "Returns `0` if the account is non-existent."
   ],
   "mutates": false,
   "name": [